 I must say, though, it wasn’t always a smooth ride.
 Something was missing.
 I started to get lonely and impatient.
 So, I rushed into a marriage I knew wasn’t right for me… which lasted about 2 years.
 For quite a while it got really tough dealing with my emotions.
 I was filled with such guilt for letting everybody I knew down, including myself, and especially God!

-After a half a dozen years of walking in faith, my mind started to understand why some people I witnessed to closed their heart to what I had been telling them.
+After half a dozen years of walking in faith, my mind started to understand why some people I spoke to about Jesus closed their hearts to what I had been telling them.
 The ways of this world are contradictory to what I was learning about Christ.
 They could only believe things that were tangible.
 If you can’t touch or see it, it isn’t reality.
-Things of the spirit world were just a crutch to get by on when life got to difficult.
+Things of the spirit world were just a crutch to get by on when life got too difficult.
 This thing of “faith” was nothing more than the blind leading the blind, in their minds.

 Then I started to search around and ask questions about other religions and what their beliefs were.
 I listened very carefully to all the different explanations of the world’s religions on who God was while watching their lifestyles.
 Sometimes I’d find myself thinking and wondering if all I was learning from the bible could actually be the words from God, or just what men wrote to con people into being civilized…(maybe just another cult).